 Next, all of these items should be placed in this location of “Bindery” as a temporary location.
-The Aleph Item Process Status should then be removed.
-Should the item return for use at some future date, one only needs to remove the temporary location check box.
+The Aleph Item Process Status should then be removed BEFORE we migrate to Alma.
+When the item returns to the library at some future date, one only needs to remove the temporary location check box.
 The items will revert back to their permanent location as listed in the holdings record.

 This would not apply to all Aleph IPS.
 Some are very much more than just a display field.
 There is software functionality tied to the Item Process Status.
 We will not want to lose that functionality in Aleph, nor in the new LSP.
 For example, we would specifically not want to use a temporary collection location for misplaced (missing, searching, lost, etc.) items.

 If your plans include using any batch processes for removing lost items records, please consider first removing titles that are suppressed with an Item Process Status of “LO” or “LP.”
 We can use a batch process with titles.